-Having PLM and PMDM working together paints a complete picture of a product and the information around it.
-This helps businesses make better, faster decision for the future, including answering questions like:
+Having the PLM and product MDM systems working together seamlessly satisfies the market need to have end-to-end information transparency and can provide a comprehensive picture of a product and all the information around it.
+This helps businesses make better, faster decisions for the future, including answering questions like:

-Did a product do as well as projected?
+- Did a product do as well as projected and why?

 - Was the time to market fast enough?

 - What should we do differently next time?